- Competitive Analysis

 - A product or service page – This can be especially helpful for contractors with seasonal lines of business.
 For example, HVAC companies can use Clicks to Website Ads to send traffic to their air conditioning tune-up page right before the cooling season and swap it over to a furnace tune-up page right before the heating season.
 Or maybe if your flooring company now offers bamboo flooring for environmentally-conscious consumers, you can send your Clicks to Website Ad right to your bamboo flooring product page.

-- A promotions page – I have this problem—and I’m not the only one—who buys things I don’t need just because they’re on sale.
+- A promotions page – I’m a sucker for sales.
+A lot of people are.
+For some reason, people flock to sales to buy things they don’t even need—just because it was on sale.
 Maybe someone wasn’t planning on having their air ducts cleaned this month—that is, until they saw your Click to Website Ad that sent them to your limited-time-only air duct cleaning special page on your website.

 If You Want to Get More…Website Conversions